Jean-Pierre Dikongué Pipa

-Jean-Pierre Dikongué Pipa (born 1940) is a Cameroonian film director and writer.
+Jean-Pierre Dikongué Pipa (born 1940) is a Cameroonian film director, playwright and writer.
 He produced Cameroon's first full-length feature film, Muna Moto, in 1975.
 Dikongué Pipa's films deal with the interrelationships between elements of traditional Cameroonian culture and the wider world.

+Background

+Dikongué Pipa completed his high school education in France.
+Later, between 1962 and 1964, he trained as a filmmaker at the Conservatoire Indépendent du Cinéma Francais.